-Myths of Elderberry Syrup Debunked
+Myths of Elderberry Syrup, Debunked

-For example, in a 2004 study, researchers recruited 64 people who’d been experiencing flulike symptoms for 48 hours or less.
+In a 2004 study, researchers recruited 64 people who’d been experiencing flulike symptoms for 48 hours or less.
 For the next five days, the participants took 15 milliliters of either elderberry syrup or placebo syrup four times a day, without knowing which one they’d been given.
 On average, those who took elderberry saw their symptoms clear up four days sooner than the people given the dummy syrup.

-In another study published in 2016, Australian researchers showed that taking elderberry before an overseas flight may protect against the cold viruses that can wreak havoc in a plane’s tight quarters and stagnant air.
+In another study published in 2016, Australian researchers showed that taking elderberry before an overseas flight may protect against the cold viruses that can wreak havoc in a plane’s tight quarters.
 Over the course of 20 months, they gave 312 international air travelers either 600 to 900 milligrams of elderberry extract capsules or a placebo starting 10 days before their trip.
 The participants kept taking elderberry (or the placebo) until four or five days after they returned home, and they tracked any cold symptoms they experienced during or after their trip.
 Sure enough, more people in the placebo group got sick, and they reported harsher and longer-lasting cold symptoms than those who’d taken elderberry extract.

 “I do not recommend using it regularly as prevention,” Todorov says.
 “It’s mostly just if you have cold or flu symptoms today, then it’s worth taking until your symptoms improve.”
-She also cautions women who are pregnant or nursing and anyone taking immunosuppressant drugs against using elderberry.
+She also cautions people who are pregnant or nursing and anyone taking immunosuppressant drugs against using elderberry.

-How Does Elderberry Work
+How Does Elderberry Work?

 “Elderberry is antiviral as well,” Todorov says.
-“It loosens mucus, making it easier to cough and preventing [an upper-respiratory virus] from turning into pneumonia or bronchitis.”
+“It loosens mucus, making it easier to cough and preventing [an upper respiratory virus] from turning into pneumonia or bronchitis.”

 When shopping for elderberry, Todorov suggests Sambucol, the proprietary extract that’s been studied the most.
 In line with the research, she suggests 15 milliliters of Sambucol syrup four times a day for adults and twice a day for children for up to five days.
 Or, if taking a Sambucol lozenge, she recommends 175 milligrams four times a day for adults and twice a day for kids for up to two days.
 If going with another brand, read the ingredients list and look for the botanical name (Sambucus nigra) along with the common name (elderberry) to ensure that it’s the right species of elderberry.

-While black elderberry syrup is no substitute for a flu shot, and it won’t guarantee a cold-free winter, it may help your family get through the season with fewer sneezes and sick days.
+Although elderberry syrup is no substitute for a flu shot, and it won’t guarantee a cold-free winter, it may help your family get through the season with fewer sneezes and sick days.

 - Elderberry syrup benefits do not include flu or cold prevention.
 If you are trying to stay cold-free with an elderberry syrup regimen, you’re barking up the wrong tree.